 - Phishing and Identity Theft: Hackers will often try to pose as a reputable institution which your business has relations with in an attempt to steal information from you, such as credit card numbers, banking credentials, or passwords.
 They’ll do this by appearing legitimate through an email or an elaborate, fake website designed to look like the real deal.

 - Viruses, Malware, and Exploitation of Vulnerabilities: The goal of a hacker is to infiltrate your databases and make off with valuable information, or to leave a Trojan backdoor behind for later access at their leisure.
-Hackers often infect systems with viruses or malware which can either cause damage or allow for off-site code execution.
+Hackers often infect systems with viruses or malware which can either cause damage or allow for remote code execution.
 These measures take advantage of vulnerabilities found within the code of a piece of software or an operating system, and they can be difficult to remove once they’ve been implanted.